G Suite user account status

-Status indicates what a user can or can’t manage in a Google Apps account.
+Status indicates what a user can or can’t manage in a G Suite account.
 Users can have standard or suspended accounts, or be granted administrative privileges.

 To see the status of any users: